our people

 The Board of Directors

-The 2022-2023 Board of Directors have expertise and experience within project management, law, medicine, social work, obstetric sonography, mental health, qualitative and quantitative research, nursing, tertiary education and learning design, governance, strategy, policy development and advocacy.
+The 2024-2025 Board of Directors have expertise and experience in project management, law, medicine, mental health, qualitative and quantitative research, nursing, tertiary education and learning design, governance, strategy, policy development and advocacy.

 In line with our values to prioritise lived experience, 50% of our Board of Directors has lived experience of receiving a prenatal diagnosis of a fetal anomaly.